rDybing/trimControl/README.md

 # trimControl

 **trimControl** is an Arduino based controller for flight simulators.
 Technically working as a standard joystick, but intended to be used as an auxillary controller for whatever one would like to control with it.
-In IL2 for instance, the trim axis - and toggling with one of the mode switches, control Gyro sights and/or bomb windage adjustments.
-The buttons can be programmed in game to whatever as well, with it's own toggle switch to change mode of them.
-Rotary encoder to control radios and such, with button press to latch.
+In IL2 for instance, the trim axis - and toggling with one of the mode switches, control Gyro sights and/or level bombing settings.
+The buttons can be programmed in game to whatever as well, with it's own toggle switch to change between bank 0 and 1 for them as well.
+Rotary encoder to control radios and such, with button press.

 ## Build